jaayala/power_dlul_dataset/README.md

 "traffic_load_ul": Uplink traffic load \
 "txgain_dl": Transmission gain of the USRP implementing the BS  \
 "txgain_ul": Transmission gain of the USRP implementing the UE \
-"cpu_time": Ratio of the time assigned to the CPU that runs the BS process, [0, 1]. \
-"number_active_cores": Number of active cores at the CPU \
-"pinning": when -1 no pinning is used \
-"cpu_config": configuration of the governor of the CPU \
 "selected_mcs_dl": Selected MCS on the downlink \
 "selected_mcs_ul": Selected MCS on the uplink \
 "selected_airtime_dl": Selected airtime on the downlink \